PyroByteTeam/pyro-adaptivecards-boilerplate/README.md

 - `CreateMultiActionCard`: Card with multiple action buttons
 - `CreateFormCard`: Card with input fields for user data
 - `CreateComplexCard`: Card with custom layout and visual elements
+- `CreateStyledCard`: Card that utilizes Config.Styles for consistent styling across the application

 ### Deferral Flow